ElmerCSC/elmer-linsys/results/README.md

 ## Problems <a name="problems"></a>

 In the benchmarks a variety of different problem types were covered.
-The links to the case specific directories are found below.
+The links to the case specific directories can be found below.

 * Poisson
   - [WinkelStructured](https://github.com/ElmerCSC/elmer-linsys/tree/main/results/Poisson-WinkelStructured)